Hamilton Principle for Chiral Anomalies in Hydrodynamics

 \section{Discussion}

 \la{D} We highlight the major points of the paper.

 We developed the spacetime covariant Hamilton principle on the Lie algebra $\rm{Diff}(\mathbb{R}^4$) and used it to study the effects of the chiral anomaly in hydrodynamics.
-In particular, we obtain the set of conservation laws that give the over-complete, but consistent set of equations of motion.
-For references we collect them here Also, we found the hydrodynamic representations of the vector and the axial current
+In particular, we obtain the set of conservation slaw which give the full set of equations of motion.
+For references we collect them here

+Also, we found the hydrodynamic representations of the vector and the axial current.
+We collect them here

 Given the explicit form of the stress tensor and the currents, the conservation laws provide six equations for four Eulerian fields \(n\) and \(\bm v\).
 Various consistency conditions we used in the text warrant that this overdetermine set is consistent.
-Eq.\eq{80} could be seen as a realization of the over-complete set of conservation laws \eq{79}.
+Equation \eq{80} could be seen as a realization of the overcomplete set of conservation laws (79).

 We identified the class of fluids where the chiral anomaly takes place.
 These are uniformly canonical fluid systems.
 Such systems could be defined in different ways.
 One of them is to say that spacetime momentum is the only dynamic variable of the variational functional.
-This natural property gives rise to the foliation of the spacetime by vorticity surfaces, the geometric root of the conservation of helicity, and the geometric root of the chiral anomaly.
+This natural property gives rise to the foliation of the spacetime by vorticity surfaces, the geometric root of the conservation of helicity, and the chiral anomaly.

 The spacetime covariant Hamilton principle is commonly used in relativistic fluid dynamics.
-It could be used for non-relativistic hydrodynamics but often does not bring new content if the action of the Lie derivative \(\mathcal{L}_\e\) which evaluates a change of the spacetime tensors is essentially reduced to the action of \(\p_t+\mathcal{L}_{\bm\e}\), where \(\bm \e\) is the spatial \(\mathbb{R}^3\) vector field as it happens in the Galilean perfect fluid.
+It could be used for non-relativistic hydrodynamics but often does not bring { a} new content if the action of the Lie derivative \(\mathcal{L}_\e\) which evaluates a change of the spacetime tensors along a spacetime \(\mathbb{R}^4\) vector field \(\e\) is essentially reduced to the action of \(\p_t+\mathcal{L}_{\bm\e}\), where \(\bm \e\) is the spatial \(\mathbb{R}^3\) vector field as it happens in the Galilean perfect fluid.
 This is no longer true if there is the axial ``magnetic'' \(\bm B^{\sA}\).
 In this case, the spacetime covariant approach used in the paper is indispensable.